 Traveler - A track for a control sheet on a sailboat, allowing for fine tuning of sail shape.

 Treenail - Trenail.
 Trunnel.
 Wooden peg or through-fastening used to join two members.
 It is secured at each or either end by the insertion of a wedge.

 Trim - To adjust sails.
 Also the balance of a boat relative to the water.

 Tumblehome – A hull shape, in transverse section, where the widest part of the hull is partway below deck level.

-Vang - A rope leading from gaff, yard or boom to the deck, used to control bending in the spar.
+Vang - A rope leading from gaff, yard or boom to the deck, used to control "pumping" in the spar.
 (See preventer)

 Worm, Parcel and Serve – To protect a section of rope from chafing by laying yarns (worming) to fill in the cuntlines, wrapping canvas along the length (parceling) and seizing marline or other small stuff around it (serving).